zeman/data-whare/README.md

 sudo pip3 install docker-compose
 ```

-git clone into a directory where you want to keep the app.
+Git clone into a directory where you want to keep the app.

 `git clone https://github.com/zeman/data-whare.git data-whare`